 “It’s a boy,” the dragon said needlessly.
 “Plus a few nappies.”

 Melissa’s face mirrored the shock that kept me rooted to the spot.
 I had to clear my throat several times before I managed to speak.
 “Why’s Stork sending us a baby?
 We never ordered one.”

 “New policy.”
 The dragon smiled, displaying more teeth that I was currently happy with.
 I swallowed, and he smiled some more.
 “We’ve got a few remnants that need old-style distribution.
 Your daughter was one of the candidates the boss chose.”

 “Remnants?
 Come in and explain.”
 I stepped aside.
 I’d been one of Stork’s helpers for as long as I remembered, learning the midwife’s trade from my mother and passing on my knowledge to Melinda.
 However, since the inquisition started burning midwifes as witches, we’d gone into hiding.
 So far successful.

 The dragon curled up in front of the hearth, enjoying the warmth of the fire.
 He puffed a few happy smoke curls before he got to the point.
 “Stork lost a lot of his delivery crew when the inquisition decided stork deliveries were not real and anyone believing in it was superstitious and needed to be punished.
-People actually started shooting storks then, I guess because they’re hungry.”
+People actually started shooting storks then.”
 He stared into the flames for a while, and I took up my spindle again.
 He sighed contently.
 “Well, as I said, Stork lost a lot of his crew that way, so he decided to go direct with a delivery system designed to work without stork transportation.
 I helped him set up the system.
 It took quite a lot of magic to get it working properly, believe me.”

 “Direct?”
 My mind whirred.
 “Stork-free delivery?”